ALegitCookie/cs2-dedicatedserver-awp_arena/README.md

 # Counter Strike 2 Dedicated Server - Awp Arena Gamemode
 This is a drop-in AWP Arena Gamemode setup for Counter Strike 2 Dedicated Servers

-WARNING: ONLY DO THIS ON A SERVER USED SPECIFICALLY FOR AWP ARENA ONLY!
+### WARNING: ONLY DO THIS ON A SERVER USED SPECIFICALLY FOR AWP ARENA ONLY!

-Putting these files on an existing server will overwrite gamemode configs, which can do unwanted things if you host multiple gamemodes on one server.
+###Putting these files on an existing server will overwrite gamemode configs, which can do unwanted things if you host multiple gamemodes on one server!

 If you are using this, I recommend following the instructions and doing this on a fresh server ONLY, and understand that this server will ONLY be used for the AWP Arena gamemode.

-What this will do:
+# What this will do:

 -Restrict all weapons except for Awp and Knife.